bw-spotify-song/fastapi-spotify-song/README.md

 )
 ```

-Prototype your visualization in a notebook.
+Prototype the visualization in a notebook.

 ```python
 import plotly.express as px